ideonate/cdsdashboards/docs/chapters/setup/options.rst

 ::

-    c.CDSDashboardsConfig.presentation_types = ['streamlit']
+    c.CDSDashboardsConfig.presentation_types = ['streamlit', 'plotlydash']

-to allow only streamlit, and not voila.
+to allow streamlit and plotlydash, but not voila.

-The default, for both Voila and Streamlit is:
+The default, for all of Voila, Streamlit, and Plotly Dash is:

 ::

-    c.CDSDashboardsConfig.presentation_types = ['voila', 'streamlit']
+    c.CDSDashboardsConfig.presentation_types = ['voila', 'streamlit', 'plotlydash']